wbynum/QEMUBackup/README.md

 ### Notes

+- VM XML, vdisks and NVRAM file (if applicable) are backed up.
 - All logic to update the VM title/description, retrieve location of VM disks for backup, update/create a VM from backup, etc is done with the appropriate virsh commands and QEMU VM XML inspection.
 No hard coded paths are used.
 - App has been tested on a unRAID system.
 Should work on any Linux system running QEMU (untested).